Benjikuo/Benjikuo/README.md

 <br>

 <p align="center">
-  © 2025 Benjamin Kuo — All rights reserved.
+  © 2025 Benjamin Kuo — All rights reserved for this repository.
+  *The projects listed below are separate works for showcase purposes only.*
 </p>